fantastic001/blog/_posts/2017-11-20-SOLID-principles.markdown

 Classical example is when you try to implement file browser and you want to support multiple file systems or remote file browsing like FTP.
 The idea here is to make browsing interface which will call concrete implementation if needed.

 The most popular pattern which supports this principle is MVC (Model, View, Controller).
-In this scenarion, different modules handle data representation, graphical interface or data visualization and data handling and manipulation.
+In this scenario, different modules handle data representation, graphical interface or data visualization and data handling and manipulation.